Tourist Attractions In Ethiopia

 We recently discovered that the best possible place for a full English breakfast that we’ve ever eaten is actually in our home town.
 While many top breakfast establishments boast locally sourced food (which is, of course, delicious), The Gourmet Food Kitchen in Fargo Village, Coventry go one step further and actually cure their own bacon and make their own sausages and black pudding.
 And that’s just the start: The hash brown (never the most fabulous component of breakfasts) is a home-made bubble and squeak, a glorious blend of fried potato and cabbage.
 The beans have never seen a tin – they are home-made baked beans in a rich tomato sauce.
 Chef Tony even makes his own rich, tangy and utterly delicious brown sauce to accompany the feast.

 The Etosha national park in Namibia is located in the north of the country and is probably its most famous park and a popular tourist attraction.
-It’s well designed and has great wildlife viewing opportunities but the best thing about it is that you can take yourself on safari.
+It’s well designed and has great wildlife viewing opportunities.
+The best thing about it is that you can take yourself on safari as Etosha National Park self drives are very easy.

 Namibia is a fantastic country for a fly-drive holiday.
 The distances may be long but the roads are well made and largely empty.
 And the scenery is spectacular.
 It’s worth noting that some of the roads are gravel, so it’s worth packing a spare tyre, and that the petrol stations can be quite a distance apart.
 We travelled on the principle of topping up the tank every time we passed a petrol station, trying never to let the tank go below half-full.